Barclays' complaints fall by a quarter in second half of 2013

 The bank said that total complaints fell by 26 percent year on year, dropping to 317,000, while complaints about payment protection insurance (PPI) were down 24 percent to 225,000.

 The data will raise hopes that complaints about PPI mis-selling, Britain's costliest consumer scandal, may have peaked.
-Barclays has so far set aside 3.95 billion pounds ($6.6 billion) to compensate customers.
+Barclays has so far set aside 3.95 billion pounds to compensate customers.

 The policies were supposed to protect borrowers against sickness or redundancy but were often sold to those who would not be eligible to claim.